agbeyeye-l/fleet-management-system/README.md

 ## Description

-The goal of this project is to demonstrate my understand and experience  working with the following technologies
+The goal of this project is to develop expertise working with the following technologies

 - Docker
 - Kubernetes